English

 English Language Teaching

-International Education
+Global Education

 The school provides students with opportunities to meet people from abroad so that they will learn about different cultures in the world.
 Some of the regular opportunities include: trips abroad in summer and spring; accepting international exchange students each year; and one year study abroad programs.
 Apart from those, several groups of overseas guests come to visit us every year and Jogakuin hosts regular peace conferences in the summer with many international participants.